swentel/indieweb/README.md

   <link rel="pingback" href="https://webmention.io/webmention?forward=http://your_domain/webmention/notify" />
   <link rel="webmention" href="https://webmention.io/your_domain/webmention" />
   ```

-- Pingbacks and webmentions are stored in a simple entity type called webmentions as user 1.
-  An overview of collected links is available at admin/content/webmentions.

 - Two settings can be configured by adding lines to settings.php